jxeal/webRTC/README.md

 This project is a WebRTC-based application that enables real-time communication between users through audio, video, and data sharing.
 It leverages the power of WebRTC to provide a seamless experience for peer-to-peer connections.

+## Live Link

+- To get a live demo of my project without installation refer to this link https://webrtc-fvz7.onrender.com (May take some time to load for the first time)

 ## Features

 - Real-time audio and video communication